RIHELO/3DES/README.md

 java TripleDes d OUTPUT.txt DECRYPT.txt K1 K2 K3
 ```

-NOTE: this is a PoC, it is not ready for production.
+NOTE: This is a PoC, it is not ready for production.